flaviojunior1995/Zabbix-Templates/README.md

 # Zabbix-Template
-My repository for Zabbix Templates that I create
+My repository for Zabbix Templates that I created